tayloraswift/swift-png/README.md

 > Does `maxpng` do gamma correction?

 No. Gamma is meant to be applied at the image *display* stage. `maxpng` only gives you the raw, integer color data in the file.
 Gamma is also easy to apply to raw color data but computationally expensive to remove.
 Some PNGs include gamma data in a chunk called `gAMA`, but most don’t, and viewers will just apply a `γ = 2.2` regardless. `maxpng` doesn’t read `gAMA` right now.

+> Can I add extra chunks to my PNG output?

+At the moment, no, `maxpng` only supports writing bare image data to disk.